-The Group continues to invest in Research and Development in order to be at the forefront of the industry.
+The Group continues to invest in Research and Development to ensure it is an industry pioneer.

-Product innovation and research and development in the water-treatment subsector are considered to be critical to Waterco staying at the forefront of the industry.
+Product innovation and research and development in the water- treatment subsector are critical to Waterco staying at the forefront of the industry.
 Waterco considers water-treatment products and systems to be a key revenue driver for the Group.
-As such, ensuring that our products and systems are appropriately protected is of value and importance.
+As such, ensuring our intellectual property is protected is of immense value and importance.

-The array of technology advances and patents will improve Waterco's position in the servicing of swimming pool markets globally and are expected to improve the appeal of the Swimart franchise.
+The array of technology advances and patents will improve Waterco's position in the servicing of swimming pool markets globally and are expected to improve the appeal of the Swimart franchise network.